 The STM32L5 is based on Arm® Cortex-M33 and TrustZone® technology combined with STMicroelectronics security implementation.
 On your STM32L562E-DK discovery board, TrustZone is disabled (factory setting) and you can develop as on any other STM32 device.
 This video shows how to enable TrustZone on STM32L562E-DK discovery using STM32CubeProgrammer and create, compile and debug or run a new project with STM32CubeIDE.
 It also shows how to open an example project delivered in STM32CubeL5 MCU Package, modify, compile and debug or run it.
 For further information, you can refer to AN5394 and AN5424 application notes.

-- Download the Free STM32CubeL0 embedded software package containing the HAL, LL (low-layer) APIs, and middleware.
-Then install ST’s STM32CubeMX graphical software configuration tool (Free) that supports pinout configuration, code generation and a power consumption calculator.
+- STM32L0 user can use the free license of Keil IDE environment MDK-ARM-STR and download the free STM32CubeL0 embedded software package containing the HAL, LL (low-layer) APIs, and middleware.
+Then install ST’s STM32CubeMX graphical software configuration tool that supports pinout configuration, code generation and a power consumption calculator.
 Start with one of the many examples provided or build your own project.